rieckpil/progmot/content/post/giving-my-first-talk.md

 ## Preparing the Talk

-The requirements for this talk were crystal clear: I got 50 minutes to present the talk and answer slides.
+The requirements for this talk were crystal clear: I got 50 minutes to present the talk and answer question.
 The language has to be English as it's an international audience.
-As a high-level ballpark figure, I was expecting 150-250 attendees for my talk as the overall conference had 1200 attendees and four parallel tracks.
+As a rough ballpark figure, I was expecting 150-250 attendees for my talk as the overall conference had 1200 attendees and four parallel tracks.

 While I had some basic bullet points and ideas for the talk in mind, I did not start with the actual preparation 60 days before the conference.

 I didn't want to prepare my slides all at once and decided to rather invest 1-2h every day to work on the talk.
-I already had the rough roten faden in my head and just needed to put my outline _on paper_.
+I already had the main common thread for the talk in my head and just needed to put my outline _on paper_.

+Most of the time, I worked on the talk in the morning so that I can tick off this essential item on my daily task list rather soon.
 This continuous talk creation helped me stay creative and not work under pressure one week before the talk.

-It was a lessons learned from a project where we optimized our integration test setup and could reduce the overall build time by 50% from 26 to 12 minutes.

 I frequently switched places for this kind of work and primarily prepared the talk in cafes or in cozy co-working places in Berlin: